hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 following arguments are sufficient to my mind.)
 By that rather liberal definition, there is a functional gestalt associated with being a brick or a flock of birds.
-I think it is reasonable and interesting to think about the *umwelt* of a flock of birds, the marks that are available *to the flock as a whole*; this might be a kind of "collective ethology".
+It is reasonable and interesting to think about the *umwelt* of a flock of birds, the marks that are available *to the flock as a whole*; this might be a kind of "collective ethology".
 One can imagine designing a game which immerses humans in the